-- ✓ Risk Committee for strategic decisions and country risk management; - ✓ Country Credit Committee and Regional Credit Committee for Credit Approval Process decisions: - ✓ Special handling Committee I and II for credit approval process decisions for problematic customers; - ✓ Special Handling Monitoring Committee for monitoring of Corporate watch-listed, problematic and NP relationships; - ✓ Troubled Assets Committee for oversight and monitoring of troubled assets management; - ✓ Loans and Products Committee for approval of loan products as well as risk parameters and criteria.
+✓ Risk Committee - for strategic decisions and country risk management;

+- ✓ Different levels of Credit Committees depending on type and amount of exposure, including the Country Credit Committee and the Regional Credit Committee for Credit Approval Process decisions; - ✓ Special handling Committee I ,II, III and IV for credit approval process decisions for problematic customers; - ✓ Special Handling Monitoring Committee for monitoring of Corporate watch-listed, problematic and NP relationships; - ✓ Troubled Assets Committee for oversight and monitoring of troubled assets management; - ✓ Loans and Products Committee for approval of loan products as well as risk parameters and criteria.

-The Bank intends to support all economic sectors, however, Eurobank Bulgaria AD will be very cautious in taking exposure on the real estate, independent insurance companies, leasing and factoring companies and other finance entities.
+The Bank intends to support all economic sectors, however, Eurobank Bulgaria AD will be very cautious in taking exposure to independent insurance companies, leasing and factoring companies and other finance entities.
 Depending on market situation and obvious warning signals for certain economic sectors, additional restrictions can be imposed.
 In addition, the limitations imposed by the Bank's Environmental and Social Policy apply.